 Marshall does have medical scholars but they tend to be either deferring from Medical School, or plan to go to medical school after their Marshall.
 They study a range of subjects including, public health, epidemiology, and also participate in clinical medicine research (not practise).

-Q: I am doing a one-year program.
-Is the scholarship available only for students who are doing two-year programs?
+Q: I want to apply for a one-year course.
+Is the scholarship available only for students who are doing two-year course?

 Q: I will be overseas in the fall, on the application form there is a section for the applicants address in November.
 Must I be resident in the US during November in order to be eligible?